Stosan/Auto-Insurance-Claim-Predictor/README.md

 # Auto-Insurance-Claim-Predictor
-Machine Learning model to predict auto insurance claims using Python and Scikit-learn library
+Machine Learning project to analyze and predict auto insurance claims using Python and Scikit-learn library